CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

 2. Edit the template in one of two ways:

     -   *If all data will be in a single folder*

-            a.
-In the *blank.csv* spreadsheet, in the *'file name or path'* column, enter the file names of all the files/folder in that folder you wish to annotate with metadata.
+        1. In the *blank.csv* spreadsheet, in the *'file name or path'* column, enter the file names of all the files/folder in that folder you wish to annotate with metadata.

             !!!
 Tip

                 **Finding the file path in the DE**

                 In any data window click the (kebab menu or 3-dots menu) next to any file or folder; choose **copy path** to get the path to that item in the Data Store.
-            b.
-In the remaining columns of the template, enter the values for each file/attribute combination that apply.
+        2. In the remaining columns of the template, enter the values for each file/attribute combination that apply.
-            c.
-If desired, add additional columns to the end of the template.
+        3. If desired, add additional columns to the end of the template.
             The metadata in the additional columns will be saved in the Data Store but will not be stored as part of the template.
-            d.
-Save the file in **CSV format**.
+        4. Save the file in **CSV format**.
 Make sure none of the names of the files or the parent folder includes spaces or special characters.
 You may name this metadata file anything you wish, but keep it in CSV format.

     -  *If data will be in multiple folders*

-            a.
-In the *blank.csv* spreadsheet, in the *'filename or path* column, enter the full path of the top-level folder (e.g. `/iplant/home/YOURUSERNAME/FOLDERNAME`)
+        1. In the *blank.csv* spreadsheet, in the *'filename or path* column, enter the full path of the top-level folder (e.g. `/iplant/home/YOURUSERNAME/FOLDERNAME`)
-            b.
-In the remaining columns in the first row, enter the values for each file/attribute combinations
+        2. In the remaining columns in the first row, enter the values for each file/attribute combinations
-            c.
-Repeat for each file, but make sure to add the full file path (e.g. `/iplant/home/YOURUSERNAME/FOLDERNAME`) for
+        3. Repeat for each file, but make sure to add the full file path (e.g. `/iplant/home/YOURUSERNAME/FOLDERNAME`) for each file.
-                each file.
-            d.
-If desired, add additional columns to the end of the template.
+        4. If desired, add additional columns to the end of the template.
             The metadata in the columns will be saved in the Data Store but will not be stored as part of the template.
-            e.
-Save the file in **CSV format**.
+        5. Save the file in **CSV format**.
 Make sure none of the names of the files or the parent folder includes spaces or special characters.
 You may name this metadata file anything you wish, but keep it in CSV format.

 3. In an open 'Data' window in the Discovery Environment, navigate to appropriate location for uploading the template: